 When I recognized how God had restored these long-lost pleasures in my earthly dwelling I got excited.
 How much more will my heavenly home be filled with special touches that show God’s intimate knowledge of me?
 What deeper joys await us in heaven?

 Seeing how God delights in providing the desires of our heart not only helps us face our own death, but also softens the grief we feel when we lose a loved one.

 When our daughter graduated from university she wanted to live in French-speaking Switzerland.
 A mixture of emotions swirled inside of me when she secured her dream job.
 I rejoiced with her that her dream was coming true.
 But, after our final hugs, tears slipped out when she walked through airport security.
 I didn’t know when I’d see her again.

 When we lose a loved one, we grieve.
 We know how much we’ll miss them.
 But when we remember they will be living the biggest dream of their lives, we can also rejoice for them.

 Heaven will be better than all of our childhood daydreams combined.
 The landscape will beat any treetop view.
 And the air will be honeysuckle sweet.
 For the Bible has promised:

 No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him” (1 Cor.
 2:9 NLT).

-In what ways has God granted you the desires of your heart?
-How does that boost your hope for heaven?No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.
+I share this in memory of my dear friend Susie Browne, who moved to heaven October 1, 2020.No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.
 1 Cor.
 2:9 (NLT) #Hope, #Heaven Click To Tweet